-- 1. Future Leader Grants are open to all disciplines. - 2.
+- 1. Future Leader Grants are open to individual applicants in all disciplines. - 2.
 Applicants must not be a previous Stroke Foundation Future Leader Grant recipient. - 3.
 Applicants based overseas are ineligible. - 4.
-The Future Leader grant period is effective from 1 January 2025 to 31 December 2025. - 5.
-In addition to the above, see Section 6 for general eligibility criteria that applies in all schemes.
+The Future Leader grant period is effective from 1 January 2026 to 31 December 2026.